AndyLeekung/quickstart-android/README.md

+# CS 4261 Paired Programming Assignment 1

+This repo is a forked sample for the first assignment of CS 4261.
+For this assignment we are using the firestore sample with the app FireEats.
+This app interfaces with the Firestore service to store different restaurants and their ratings.

+To get this building on your device you will need to be added to our Firebase project, FireEats, and add the google-services.json file in the `app` directory.

+### Original README
+---

 # Firebase Quickstarts for Android

 A collection of quickstart samples demonstrating the Firebase APIs on Android.
 For more information, see https://firebase.google.com.